 So-called "heat maps" also help you to find out where the visitors of your site mainly look and click.
-The tool Crazy Egg is an example of a service offering this functionality (fee based).
+The tool Crazy Egg, for example, offers a (paid) service here.

 Another way to check your design is the so-called blur test.
-Here you remove the sharpness from your layout (for example, using Photoshop and the "Gaussian Blur" - 12 percent).
-When users can no longer read the content, it quickly becomes clear where the focus is when viewing the website.
+Here you take the sharpness from your layout (for example with the help of Photoshop and the "Gaussian Blur" - 12 percent).
+If users can no longer read the content, it quickly becomes clear where the focus is when viewing the website.
 This test is also well suited for analyzing the CTA.
 Is it still recognizable as such?

-For this I’ve used the website of Marqeta again.
-The right-hand CTA and the product are particularly prominent, followed by the message and finally the logo and the second CTA:
+For this I used again the website of Marqeta.
+Especially prominent is the right CTA and the product, followed by the message and finally the logo and the second CTA: